CoderDojoTC/scratch/docs/intro/06-functions.md

 Take a look at our new block function.
 Note that we made a few changes so that the blocks were a bit smaller.
-We changed the distance variable to be
+We changed the distance variable to be be only 50 so that we could add more blocks in the drawing area.
 ![See the New Block](../img/make-a-block-blocks.png)

-Now lets draw three different squares at different locations on the scree
+Now lets draw three different squares at different locations on the screen

 ![Draw Three Squares](../img/make-a-block-three-calls.png)

 The drawing should look like this: